SHND/args-command-router/README.md

 #### Short Switch

 Short Switches are prefixed with `-` followed by one or more single-character switch.
 If more than one character is specified, each character is considered a Short Switch.
-Short Switches can be followed by zero to any number of values.
+Short Switches may have zero or one value.

 #### Long Switch

 Long Switches are prefixed with `--` followed by the switch name.
-Long Switches can be followed by zero to any number of values.
+Long Switches may have zero or one value.

 ## More Details on Routes